blackhole-pro/blackhole/docs/guides/development/development_guidelines.md

 ### Test Types

 1. **Unit Tests**:
-   - Located alongside source code with `_test.go` suffix
+   - Located in the `/test/unit/` directory, mirroring the internal structure
    - Test individual functions and methods in isolation
    - Focus on function/method behavior with mocked dependencies
+   - All unit tests must be in the dedicated test directory, not alongside code

 2. **Integration Tests**:
    - Located in the `/test/integration/` directory